Best Stage Pianos and Portable Keyboards: Reviews and 2018 Buyer’s Guide

 There are several top quality brands that offer an array of wonderful stage pianos.
 With all the great portable keyboards on the market today, it’s becoming increasingly difficult to settle on the best one for you.
 In this article, we narrow it down to the five best portable keyboards out there.

-Like its predecessor, this keyboard features Nord’s award-winning organ and synth sounds.
+Like its predecessors, this keyboard features Nord’s award-winning organ and synth sounds.
 The organ sounds incredibly authentic, care of the B3 Tone-Wheel simulation.
 Using Nord’s Powerful Classic Analog, the synth is a remarkable piece of work, with both FM and Wavetable synthesis.
 The real-time effects are terrific.
 The overall sound quality?
 Excellent.

 Roland pianos are well-loved by musicians who have had the good fortune of playing one.
-The RD-2000, in particular, borrows technology from Roland’s V-Piano, which is arguably one of the most advanced digital pianos in the industry.
+The Roland RD-2000, in particular, borrows technology from Roland’s V-Piano, which is arguably one of the most advanced digital pianos in the industry.
 The SuperNATURAL Piano engine lends the player unbelievable sound quality and expression.
 Add that to Roland’s PHA-50 Concert Keyboard with Escapement and Ebony/Ivory feel and you have yourself a winning combination.

 The Roland doesn’t overwhelm with its streamlined layout.
 The panel is generally clean and easy to navigate and features a large, backlit LCD display that is easy to read in any lighting.
 You can also customize your piano sounds through the Piano Designer, and you can store your changes for later use.